lqc/thinkcspy/source/pygame.rst

 Drawing a board for the N queens puzzle
 ---------------------------------------

-When we solved our N queens puzzle earlier, we output each solution as a list.
-For the 8x8 board, one of the solutions was ``[6,4,2,0,5,7,1,3]``.
-Let's draw that chessboard with its queens.
+In section :ref:`eightqueenssolver` we solved our N queens puzzle.
+For the 8x8 board, one of the solutions was the list ``[6,4,2,0,5,7,1,3]``.
+Let's now use PyGame to draw that chessboard with its queens.

 We begin with a background of black and red squares for the board.
 Perhaps we could create an image that we could load and draw, but that approach would need different background images for different size boards.